dontlearncpp/YOLO-DCow/README.md

 ## The code for Train & Eval, Predict are in different branches.
-# YOLOv8-with-RGB-D-and-AFFP
+# YOLO-DCow

-This is an official implementation of a paper titled "YOLO-DCow: A deep instance segmentation network for extracting cow shapes from RGB-D images"
+This is an official implementation of a paper titled "DEEP LEARNING-BASED COW SEGMENTATION FOR PRECISION LIVESTOCK FRAMING USING DEPTH DATA"
 All codes have been published in their branches.
 ![嵌套序列 02_5](https://github.com/dontlearncpp/YOLOv8-with-RGB-D-and-AFFP/assets/103402250/7b23319f-baab-4b61-ad93-54caeccb09f3)